 On September 29, 2020, Port San Diego completed the USD 24 million project for modernization of Tenth Avenue Marine Terminal.
 Partially, the TIGER project ("Transportation Investment Generating Economic Recovery") was funded by US Department of Transportation (USD 10 M).
 Works included removing two obsolete warehouses (redeveloping their area with project cargo handling facilities), improving dock's rails, installing new lighting and pavement.
 Tenth Avenue Marine Terminal serves mainly RoRo vessels (vehicle carriers), break-bulk cargo carriers (military equipment, wind energy equipment, shipbuilding steel), boxships (reefers/refrigerated TEU-containers with fresh inport produce), dry-bulk cargo carriers (soda ash, aggregate, cement / used in construction projects).

 San Diego cruise terminal

-B Street pier has five wharves.
-Wharf 1 and 2 are on the north side, wharf 3 is on the west and wharf 4 and 5 are on the south side.
-Wharves 1, 2, 4 and 5 can accommodate bigger cruise ships.
+B Street Pier has 5x wharves.
+Wharf 1 and Wharf 2 are on the north side, Wharf 3 is on the west and Wharf 4 and Wharf 5 are on the south side.
+Wharves 1, 2, 4 and 5 can accommodate bigger cruise liners.
 Smaller vessels dock at Wharf 3.
 In October 2017, at B Street Cruise Terminal was installed a new passenger boarding bridge.